A photographic celebration of the love between a theatre and its community

 A wide-reaching project

-From the physical immediacy of the larger-than-life mural to the protean possibilities of the web platform, Foule is an invitation to meet our community and share in its contagious joy, uphill battles, and secret hurts.
+From a restrospective of the physical immediacy of the larger-than-life mural to the protean possibilities of the web platform, Foule is an invitation to meet our community and share in its contagious joy, uphill battles, and secret hurts.
 You may just find that we have more in common than previously thought.
 By enhancing the evocative power of photography with the capabilities of video mapping, storytelling, and other arts, we aimed to show how the theatre is enmeshed with everyday life.
 Ultimately, the project should serve as a reminder that we are all part of a single crowd, each contributing in our own way to the intricate beauty of our community.

 The podcasts [French only]